mvilrokx/autd-js-front-end-dev-guide/chapter-5/README.md

 # Fine Tuning Our Lint Configuration
 When you run ESLint the first time, even on our small Source Code example, you will see that it immediately raises several errors.
 Some of these are legit, but others are not, so lets get rid of those errors by tweaking the configuration of ESLint.

-When you ran ```./node_modules/.bin/eslint init``` it actually created a config file for you, it is called ```.eslintrc.js``` and it is in this file that we modify the ESLint configurations so go ahead and open it up.
+When you ran ```./node_modules/.bin/eslint --init``` it actually created a config file for you, it is called ```.eslintrc.js``` and it is in this file that we modify the ESLint configurations so go ahead and open it up.

 ```JavaScript
 module.exports = {